Nongfu Spring: Nashua property purchase

 National security concerns have been raised about Nongfu Spring's purchase of property in Nashua, New Hampshire given the property's proximity to military bases and critical infrastructure.

-Public record unveiled in 2025 showed Nongfu bought a commercial property in Nashua, New Hampshire valued at US$15 million for US$67 million.
+Public record unveiled in 2025 showed Nongfu bought a commercial property in Nashua, New Hampshire with an assessed value at US$15 million for US$67 million.
 A NewsNation report said the property is located next to infrastructure belonging to a water utility company in the state and is close to the city's airport, several defense centers and a Federal Aviation Administration control center.
 The purchase has drawn opposition from Republican State Senator Kevin Avard (whose district includes part of Nashua) and Republican activist Lily Tang Williams, and prompted Republican State Senator Regina Birdsell to introduce legislation that would ban buyers from China from purchasing property in the state.

 Products

 Nongfu Spring's first packaged drinking water product was launched in 1997.
 The company ceased to remove natural minerals from its bottled water in 1999 and marketed its water products as natural water.
 Nongfu Spring now offers a full range of water products from its 10 natural water sources across China.
 It is currently finalizing purchase of its first overseas water source and production facility, Otakiri Springs, in New Zealand.